relay-tools/relay-query-lookup-renderer/README.md

 * `lookup` If true, check the relay store for data first.
 If false or null, you will get the same behavior of the standard `QueryRenderer`.

-## Server Side Rendering (Isomorphic)
-This component is useful for isomorphic/universal/server side rendered relay apps.
-It will immediately render data from the store if it is there.

 ### Example
 See the full example here: https://github.com/robrichard/relay-modern-isomorphic-example